mrcoded/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float contains a script that prints a number with two decimal places, followed by a new line 100-decimal_to_hexadecimal contains a script that converts a number from base 10 to base 16.
 101-rot13 contains a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+102-odd contains  a script that prints every other line from the input, starting with the first line.